Nicoshev/rapidhash/README.md

 **Fast**
 Extremely fast for both short and large inputs.

+**Universal**
+Optimized for both AMD64 and modern AArch64 systems.
+Compatible with gcc, clang and MSVC.
+It does not use machine-specific vectorized or cryptographic instruction sets.

 **Excellent**
 Passes all tests in both SMHasher and SMHasher3.
 Outstanding collision ratio when tested with datasets of 16B and 66B keys: